 - Acts 6:7

-Preaching without giving will not do it because growth requires service and services need resources.
-Giving without preaching will not do it because the word is what converts should not money.
-You need solid preaching yoked together with sacrificial giving in order to produce dynamic growth.
+Preaching without giving does not produce growth because growth requires service and services need resources.
+Giving without preaching will not lead to growth because the Word is what converts, not the money.
+You need solid preaching yoked together with sacrificial giving in order to produce dynamic church growth.

 - The more you give away the greater your blessing from God - try it!

-- Giving provides certain rewards that receiving cannot do - Experience them!
+- Giving provides certain rewards that receiving cannot - experience them!

-- God gives you so you can give to others and receive a blessing - Identify His portion and give it regularly.
+- God gives to you so you can give to others and receive a blessing - identify His portion and give it regularly.

-- Judgement and giving are related - Be careful.
+- Judgment and giving are related - be careful.
 How will you be judged?

-- Growth and giving are also related - Everyone here affect our growth by your giving or not giving - If you do not regularly give your time, money and talent, you are moving the church backwards not forwards.
+- Growth and giving are also related - everyone in the church affects its growth by their giving or not giving - if a member of the church does not regularly give time, money or talent, then they are moving the church backwards not forwards.